0x0539/tap.io/README.md

 Running the Example
 ===================
 After cloning the repository, run ```sudo node example/snake/server/server.js```.
 Then open up http://localhost/snake.html in a couple different windows.
-If you prefer not to use port 80 (that's the reason for sudo), then open up example/snake/server/server.js and change the port there.
+To use a port other than 80 (the reason for sudo), then open up example/snake/server/server.js and change the port there.

 Working with tap.io